ECE professors for now, Ironmen for life

 - The two both have plans to run future triathlons.

-Running an Ironman is just like being a professor, said ECE Professor Andy Singer.
+Running an Ironman is just like being a professor, said ECE Professor Andrew Singer.

 Actually, "It’s easier than teaching a class, writing a research proposal, and finding a graduate student," said ECE Professor Bruce Hajek.